Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Required secondary treatments

-The dredged sediment requires treatment of the solid and/or liquid fraction.
+Multiple secondary treatment technologies may be used depending on the type of contaminants in sediments.
+The dredged sediments require treatment of the solid and/or liquid fraction.
 Treatment may occur on-site or at a secondary treatment and disposal facility.
-Sediment treatment may include biological treatment, chemical treatment, extraction or washing, immobilization, solidification or stabilization, incineration, and thermal destruction (U.S. EPA, 2005).
+Treatments can include the following:

 Application examples